Excessive scratching is the second most common reason people take their pets to the vet.

 Food allergies are a common reason for itchy skin that many owners tend to overlook.
 Things like corn, wheat, and soy are known allergens, and some dogs may even be sensitive to chicken and eggs.

 You can try moving to grain-free dog food, or switch to another protein source, such as fish.
 Not only are fish allergies far less common than other meats, but your dog also gets the benefit of Omega-3 fatty acids, such as DHA and EPA, which help to reduce skin inflammation.

-If your pup doesn’t like the taste of fish, try a rabbit-based dog food instead.
+If your pup doesn’t like the taste of fish, try rabbit-based dog food instead.
 This meat is also generally less likely to trigger allergic reactions.

 4. Bathe Him Frequently

 Bathing your dog once a week is perfectly fine.
 In fact, if your dog suffers from allergies, washing away the dust and other allergens from his coat on a regular basis is perhaps what he needs.

 In order to avoid removing the natural oils from your dog’s skin, look for a gentle pet shampoo made from natural ingredients, such as oatmeal to treat that itchiness, coconut/jojoba oil for skin hydration, and even essential to keep your pup relaxed and free of fleas.

 If your dog doesn’t like baths, you can use a special dry shampoo to refresh his skin and coat without having to rinse.